kerensr053/sql_proj_demo/README.md

 <br>

 <strong>25.
+Company Average</strong>
-Managers earning salaries higher than the company's overall average salary</strong>
+The departments that have had managers earning salaries higher than the company's overall average salary.
 <details>
   <summary>Click to expand answer!</summary>